peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 date: "[Date]"
 ---

 This document is the **Replication Guide** that provides supplementary material to the main article, "A Framework for the Computationally Reproducible Testing of Complex Narrative Systems: A Case Study in Astrology."
 Its purpose is to serve as a detailed, step-by-step guide for researchers seeking to perform a **direct replication of the original study's findings**.
-The sections are arranged in workflow order as follows:

-*   **The Data Preparation Pipeline:** Describes the fully automated scripts that transform raw data into the final subject list.
-*   **The Manual Chart Calculation Step:** Details the one-time setup and repeatable workflow for using the Solar Fire astrology program.
-*   **Final Database Generation:** Describes the automated scripts that neutralize the esoteric texts and assemble the final `personalities_db.txt`.
+This guide covers the complete end-to-end workflow, from initial setup and data preparation to running the main experiments and producing the final statistical analysis.

 ## The Data Preparation Pipeline